johncf/gcide/README.md

 system used may be found by viewing the file "pronunc.jpg", and additional explanations of pronunciation are in the file "pronunc.txt".

-Each paragraph of the original text is enclosed within tags of the form <p>
+Each paragraph of the original text is enclosed within tags of the form `<p>...</p>`.
-. . . </p>.
 Within these paragraphs there are no line breaks, and some of the paragraphs are over 12,000 characters long, which may prove too long to be handled by some editors.
-At some points, embedded line breaks within a "paragraph" are marked by a <br/ "entity".
+At some points, embedded line breaks within a "paragraph" are marked by a `<br/` "entity".
 The file can therefore be converted, if necessary, to a form with shorter lines, and subsequently reconverted back to the form having one line per paragraph.